dayyass/muse_tf2pt/README.md

 1. Use these models using **PyTorch** and **ONNX**.

 > [!IMPORTANT]
-> **The PyTorch model can be used not only for inference, but also for additional training and fine-tuning**.
+> **The PyTorch model can be used not only for inference, but also for additional training and fine-tuning!**

 # Usage